MeelisM/aws-cloud-design/README.md

 ### Setup Infrastructure

-- Rename `/terraform/terraform.tfvars.example` to `/terraform/terraform.tfvars` and fill it with your information.
+- Rename `/terraform/terraform.tfvars.example` to `/terraform/terraform.tfvars` and fill it with information.
-- For testing, `t3.medium` instance can be used, because it allows just enough pods to run the project on minimum load. `t3.large` is needed for full load.
+- For testing, `t3.medium` instance can be used.
+It allows just enough pods to run the project on minimum load. `t3.large` is needed for full load.

 1. **Initialize Terraform state backend**: